Explore 2020’s schedule.

 Hosts: Christian Basel, Melanie Dean

 The Traveling TARDIS has journeyed through time and space to convention floors and fan gatherings to celebrate pop culture and to be photographed with celebrities, cosplayers and fans around the globe.
 The podcast has featured interviews with actors and behind-the-scenes personnel from across the Doctor Who spectrum.
-Join our hosts for a highly interactive discussion about the best and worst Doctor Who companions, from Classic to New Who.
-Who is the best companion out there?
-Bring your reasons to us!
+In honor of RoberCon's special guest, join our hosts for a highly interactive discussion about Paul McGann and his role as the Eighth Doctor, both onscreen and in Big Finish audio adventures.
 (Learn more at thelegendofthetravelingtardis.com.)

 Presenters: Dan Harms (moderator), Kat D’Andrea, Brian Keller, Drew Meyer, Pedro Galicia